abulimov/models_blog/content/post/airfix-bedford-mwd.md

 Painted the wheels, applied Earth wash on them.
 As I plan to use this model in future BOB airfield diorama, I decided that it shouldn't be too dusty and dirty, so just applied more earth wash and called it a day.

+## Conclusion

+Awesome modern kit, really enjoyed building it, and **Adam's Armour** book definitely helped when I got to the weathering.
+Looking forward to using it on a diorama with Hurricane.

 ## Gallery

 ![finished 05](/images/models/bedford-mwd/finished_05_1920.jpg)